Mulpeter91/Github-Actionman/README.md

 ### 4.3 Set Variables from Powershell File

-The following example achieves the same outcome of example 4.2 but adds environment variables by executing a `powershell` script directly.
+The following example achieves the same outcome of example 4.2 but adds environment variables by executing a `powershell` script directly in the workflow step.

 [**Job 1 / Step 3**](https://github.com/Mulpeter91/Github-Actionman/blob/main/.github/workflows/ex4-passing-variables.yml)
 ```yaml